Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/forms/quantity-selector.md

 Value will vary between the values defined for the `min` and `max` attributes (negative value are allowed). `min` and `max` values are customizable.

-The custom `data-bs-round` attribute will help you to define the number of digits to appear after the decimal point.

 {{< example >}}
 <div class="input-group quantity-selector">
   <input type="number" id="inputQuantitySelector" class="form-control" aria-live="polite" data-bs-step="counter" name="quantity" title="quantity" value="0" min="0" max="10" step="1" data-bs-round="0" aria-label="Quantity selector">